Textualize/textual/docs/guide/testing.md

 ```

 Each string creates a single keypress.
-You an also use the name for non-printable keys (such as "enter") and the "ctrl+" modifier.
+You can also use the name for non-printable keys (such as "enter") and the "ctrl+" modifier.
 These are the same identifiers as used for key events, which you can experiment with by running `textual keys`.

 ## Simulating clicks

-We can simulate mouse clicks in a similar way with [`Pilot.click`][textual.pilot.Pilot.click].
+You can simulate mouse clicks in a similar way with [`Pilot.click`][textual.pilot.Pilot.click].
-If you supply a css selector you can tell Textual which widget to click.
+If you supply a css selector Textual will simulate clicking on the matching widget.

 !!! note